Full Expensing: How does it work?

 Considering purchasing assets?

-If you’re considering purchasing new assets, PMD can help you via our dedicated team of experienced professionals.
+If you’re considering purchasing new assets and want to benefit from tax relief, PMD can help you via our dedicated team of experienced professionals.
 With access to an extensive panel of funders, we can secure the most competitive rates to suit your current needs.
 Get in touch with us to get more information about the services we provide or to answer any questions you may have around the full expensing scheme.
 To stay up to date with the latest PMD news, follow us on LinkedIn.

 You might like...